ascherer/web/README.md

 `tex "\let\pdf+\input…"`, `pdftex`, and `xetex` create PDF output with clickable links and bookmarks (depending on your PDF viewer).

-The `pwebmac` package is free software and may be used without restraints.
+The `pwebmac` package is free software and may be used without constraints.

 This is version “4.5.2” of the `pwebmac` package — 2020-06-01, AS.